tegorman13/Dissertation/docs/Sections/igas_gfm.md

 linear model 3 (BIC = 14587.64).
 The lower BIC value of model 3 suggests a modest advantage for predicting performance using a similarity measure computed with two c values over similarity computed with a single c value.
-When fit with separate c values, the best fitting c parameters for the model consistently optimized such that the c value for the varied group (c=.00008) was smaller in magnitude than the c value for the constant group(c= .00011).
+When fit with separate c values, the best fitting $c$ parameters for the model consistently optimized such that the c value for the varied group (c=.00008) was smaller in magnitude than the c value for the constant group(c= .00011).
 Recall that similarity decreases as a